How to QA Smart Contracts on Blockchain

 Share:

-Deploying a smart contract on the public blockchain is a significant milestone, but it's also fraught with risk.
-The immutability of blockchain technology means that any flaws in the contract's code can have irreversible consequences.
-In this guide, we will walk you through a systematic and detailed approach to ensure that your smart contract functions as intended, remains secure against malicious attacks, and is optimized for performance and cost-effectiveness.
+Deploying a smart contract on the public blockchain is a significant milestone but also fraught with risk.
+Blockchain technology's immutability means that any flaws in the contract's code can have irreversible consequences.
+In this guide, we will walk you through a systematic and detailed approach to ensuring that your smart contract functions as intended, remains secure against malicious attacks, and is optimized for performance and cost-effectiveness.

 • Lily HuLily Hu / Smart Contract Engineer